Polymer Clay Tutorial | Pillow Beads for Your Jewelry Projects

 VERY awesome tutorial!!!
 Thanks!

 I love these beads and have tried to make them before when I found tutorials, but they never turned out like this.
-This method seems so much easier and more accurate!
-I can't wait to try these again.
-You always make things seem so easy…thank you for sharing all your wonderful tips!!
+This method is so much easier and more accurate!
+I can’t wait to try these again.
+You always make things so easy for us.
+Thank you for sharing all your wonderful tips!!

 Theresa